Battle of Pfeddersheim: Reasons for the peasants' defeat

-Although both armies were, numerically, roughly the same size, the peasants were defeated primarily for two reasons: first, although the peasants were not poorly armed, because they not only had pitchforks, scythes, and flails, but also pikes, guns, and cannons, they were still powerless against the cavalry since they themselves had no cavalry - a decisive disadvantage.
+Although both armies were, numerically, roughly the same size, the peasants were defeated primarily for two reasons: first, although the peasants were not poorly armed, because they not only had pitchforks, scythes, and flails, but also pikes, guns, and cannons, they were still powerless against the cavalry since they had no cavalry - a decisive disadvantage.
 Second, the peasants did not have a military leader who could have coordinated the troops and their direction, objectives, and firepower.
 There were ringleaders amongst the peasants, but they had no influence beyond the boundaries of their home area.
 At that time, the peasants did not recognize that they would have no chance of success against the Prince without a united approach.

 Consequences for the peasants

-On 25 June, all peasants who were not Palatinate subjects, had to leave the town unarmed.
+On 25 June, all peasants who were not Palatinate subjects had to leave the town unarmed.
 Approximately 3,000 obeyed the command.
 Although they had been warned not to attempt to escape, many farmers took the first opportunity to escape for fear of punishment.
 The escape attempt failed, however, and the soldiers initiated a bloodbath that cost the lives of 800 people.
 Thirty ringleaders were immediately beheaded; the other peasants were released under strict conditions to their homes.

 After the massacre, the troops occupied the town.
 The remaining peasants had to gather on the cemetery.
 180 ringleaders were detained in the shared church at Pfeddersheim.
 The Pfeddersheim townsfolk had to guard them.
 For each peasant who escaped, they were warned that a citizen had to lose his life.
 The inhabitants had to hand over all those they had hidden by the next morning.
 24 leaders were executed.
 All the other peasants were allowed to go free for a fee.

 But the Pfeddersheim townsfolk were severely punished.
 Four of their leaders were beheaded.
 Heavy penalties were imposed on the town: they had to pay high levels of duty, hand over all their weapons, and give up their letters of freedom.